conda/conda/docs/source/user-guide/troubleshooting.rst

 get higher priority when you're running Anaconda, but Anaconda doesn't interfere with other software when you're not running Anaconda.

-Anaconda's python interpreter included a patch for a long time that added the (install root)/Library/bin folder to that python's PATH.
-Unfortunately, this interfered with reasoning about PATH at all when using that python interpreter.
+Anaconda's Python interpreter included a patch for a long time that added the (install root)/Library/bin folder to that Python's PATH.
+Unfortunately, this interfered with reasoning about PATH at all when using that Python interpreter.
-We removed that patch in python 3.7.0, and we regret that this has caused problems for people who are not activating their environments and who otherwise do not have the proper entries on PATH.
-We're experimenting with approaches that will allow our executables to be less dependent on PATH, and more self-aware of their needed library load paths.
+We removed that patch in Python 3.7.0, and we regret that this has caused problems for people who are not activating their environments and who otherwise do not have the proper entries on PATH.
+We're experimenting with approaches that will allow our executables to be less dependent on PATH and more self-aware of their needed library load paths.
 For now, though, the only solutions to this problem are to manage PATH properly.

-Our humble opinion is that activation is the easiest way the ensure that things work.
+Our humble opinion is that activation is the easiest way to ensure that things work.
 See more information on activation in :ref:`Activating environments
 <activate-env>`.